With the launch of our new online store Fairlings, we thought it would be a good time to discuss an important topic, consumerism.

 Challenges stem from the internal battle of consumerism.

 Consumerism is what drives commerce.
 Our thirst for more is what advertisers try to exploit for profit.
-It’s largely why we have become so disconnected from where our products come from, to the point that our decisions are literally destroying lives and the planet.
+It’s mostly why we have become so disconnected from where our products come from, to the point that our decisions are literally destroying lives and the planet.

-Well that’s if you subscribe to mindless consumerism.
+Well, that’s if you subscribe to mindless consumerism.
 In other words, relatively making purchasing decisions purely for your own benefit.

-However it’s not all bad…
+However, it’s not all bad…

 If mindless consumerism is consuming for yourself, then mindful consumerism is consuming for yourself and others.